knative-extensions/discovery/README.md

 ## ClusterDuckType:discovery.knative.dev/v1alpha1

-The goal is to have a custom type that is use installable to help a developer, cluster admin, or tooling to better understand the duck types that are installed in the cluster.
+The goal is to have a custom type that is user installable to help a developer, cluster admin, or tooling to better understand the duck types that are installed in the cluster.
 This information could be used to understand which Kinds could fulfill a role for another resource.